Killeen, Texas: Public schools

-The Killeen Independent School District (KISD) is the largest school district between Round Rock and Dallas, encompassing Killeen, Harker Heights, Fort Hood, Nolanville, and rural west Bell County.
-KISD has 32 elementary schools (PK–5), 11 middle schools (6–8), 5 high schools (9–12), and 5 specialized campuses.
+Almost all of Killeen is within the Killeen Independent School District (KISD).
+KISD is the largest school district between Round Rock and Dallas, encompassing Killeen, Harker Heights, Fort Hood, Nolanville, and rural west Bell County.
+KISD has 31 elementary schools (PK–5), 10 middle schools (6–8), 5 high schools (9–12), and 5 specialized campuses.
 KISD's five high schools and mascots are the Killeen High School Kangaroos (the original citywide high school), the Ellison High School Eagles, the Harker Heights High School Knights, the Shoemaker High School Grey Wolves, the Early College High School Lions, and the Chaparral High School Bobcats.

+Small pieces of Killeen extend into the Salado Independent School District.

 Private schools

 Memorial Christian Academy (K–12) and Creek View Academy (previously Destiny School), a K–9 charter school of Honors Academy, are in Killeen.

 Colleges and universities

-Central Texas College was established in 1965 to serve Bell, Burnet, Coryell, Hamilton, Lampasas, Llano, Mason, Mills, and San Saba Counties, in addition to Fort Hood.
+Central Texas College's main campus is partly in Killeen and partly in Copperas Cove.
+It was established in 1965 to serve Bell, Burnet, Coryell, Hamilton, Lampasas, Llano, Mason, Mills, and San Saba Counties, in addition to Fort Hood.
 CTC offers more than 40 associate degrees and certificates of completion.

 Texas A&M University-Central Texas was established on September 1, 1999, as Tarleton State University-Central Texas.
 The university currently offers bachelor's and master's degrees.

+Areas in Killeen ISD are in the service area of Central Texas College.
+Areas in Salado ISD are in the service area of Temple College.